Hiker Challenge

 Leave No Trace: The Sheltowee Trace Association supports Leave No Trace principles, including minimizing the environmental impact of travel and camping, disposing of waste properly or packing it out, leaving natural objects as you find them, using stoves for cooking, limiting campfires to a single small campfire where permitted, respecting wildlife, storing food and garbage securely and being courteous to other visitors.
 Please do your part and help us keep the Trace, open, accessible, and free of debris and litter.
 Thanks

-Planning for the 2024 Hiker Challenge
+Planning for the 2026 Hiker Challenge

-What can you do to prepare for 2024?
+What can you do to prepare for 2026?
 First look at your gear and compare what you have with the Gear Checklist provided here.
 Backpacking gear can be expensive.
 Don't scrimp if at all possible.
 What you purchase must fit, must hold your gear, must last for 11 months or 22 days in the snow, freezing cold, extreme heat, and lots of wet conditions.
 Most importantly, think about how you can reduce, reduce your total pack weight.
 If you are purchasing gear, we encourage you to visit a local Outfitter and try things on.
 In Lexington, we recommend J&H Outfitters.
 In Cincinnati, we recommend Roads, Rivers, and Trails in Milford and REI.
-In Louisville we recommend with Quest.
+In Louisville we recommend Quest or REI.
 Most of the big box stores will not have a variety of items.
-If you prefer to purchase online, there there are many sites with excellent gear direct from the manufacturer.
+If you prefer to purchase online, there are many sites with excellent gear direct from the manufacturer.

 Beyond gear, start walking.
 Just a little each week or each day will get you ready.
 If you have never carried a pack with weight, start with small amounts of weight and build.
 Build miles without pack and miles with the pack.
-If you can and we have space, sign up for one day of hiking with one of the Teams in the 2023 Challenge.
+If you can and we have space, sign up for one day of hiking with one of the Teams in the 2026 Challenge.

 Ask for advice on our Facebook pages or other hiking groups.
 Hundreds of our fans and friends can give you good solid advice and may even have some gear you can try out before you buy.